agmcarthur/Biochem-3BP3/Lab_10_Machine_Learning/README.md

 First, we want to set our training and testing cohorts.
 Here we are going to use 80% of our cohort for training while holding out 20% for testing.

-**Problem #2.
+**Question #1.
 Here we are leaving out 20% of the data as a test set.
 What is another validation method could we use to evaluate our model?**

 Use the **Split Data** tool to create the train and test partitions: